-Bliss Prepaid Credit Card - Smash Hits Prepayment Card & Magic Cash Card
+Bliss Prepaid Card - Smash Hits Prepayment Card & Magic Cash Card

 What's Good?
 Bliss Prepaid Card, Smash Hits Prepaid Card and Magic Prepaid Card Review

-The Bliss Prepaid Card, Magic Prepaid Card and Smash Hits prepaid cards hit the UK earlier this year.
-They are relatively cheap to purchase, and run on the Maestro network.
-Whilst they don’t have the same acceptance as a MasterCard and are not Chip enabled, they are still accepted at around 7 million locations world wide.
+The Bliss Prepaid Card, Magic Prepaid Card and Smash Hit prepaid cards hit the UK earlier this year.
+They are relatively cheap to purchase and run on the Maestro network.
+Whilst they don’t have the same acceptance as a MasterCard and are not Chip-enabled, they are still accepted at around 7 million locations worldwide.
 The primary applicant only has to be 13 years or over to apply for a card.

 What's not so good?

 You can only reload the cards using a debit or credit card, which attract high reload fees, making them very expensive for frequent users.
-You are also only permitted to hold a maximum balance of £1000 in your account, and are restricted to a maximum single top-up (reload) of £200.
+Also, only permitted to hold a maximum balance of £1000 in your account and restricted to a maximum single top-up (reload) of £200.

 Watch those reload fees!
 These prepaid cards are great for very occasional users, or as gift cards for a friend or relative, but can be extremely expensive if used regularly.
 It will also cost you £11.60 to get a card and PIN, which is on the high side.

-Well Bliss Prepaid Card, Magic Prepaid Card and Smash Hits prepaid cards are all well designed internet self service website, enabling you to top-up your account or view your balance and recent transactions.
+What Prepaid Card Summary Review.
+Well, Bliss Prepaid Card, Magic Prepaid Card and Smash Hit prepaid cards are all well-designed internet self-service website, enabling you to top-up your account or view your balance and recent transactions.
 You can also order new prepaid cards for any persons over the age of 13.
 Date Reviewed: July 2006.